ZhimingZhou/zhimingzhou.github.io/README.md

     - By the way, I now think any GANs should has a 's' at the tail, because the *networks* in *adversarial neural networks* means G and D. Hence need the 's'.
 I believe this is also why Ian Goodfellow adds the 's'.
 I was also confused for a long time whether I should add the 's'.
 But now, I believe there should have a 's', always.

     - And GANs has both a PLURAL sense and a SINGULAR sense.

       - When terming as a concept, we should use SINGULAR sense;
       - When refering to a specific GANs, like WGANs, we should also use the SINGULAR sense;
       - But when referting to a class / set / type of GANs, we should use the PLURAL sense.

     - For the possessive, we can use "the xxx of GANs" or "GANs' xxx", e.g., the convergence of GANs, GANs' training.

       - Sometime, it might be more nature to directly use "GANs xxx", e.g., GANs objective.
-        - Termed as "the objective of GANs" or "GANs' objective" appears not concise enough.

   - GANs summary / review: